ansys/scade-design-rules/doc/source/user-guide/index.rst

 User guide
 ##########
-Ansys SCADE Design Rules is a database of metrics and rules that enforce various design practices on a model.

 While it is possible to individually reference each rule to add them to a SCADE project, a common practice is to instantiate a selection of rules in one Python script, and then register that script to the project.